 Harvesting asparagus is simple, just snap it off with your hand when it reaches 7 to 8 inches tall.
 The tips should be tightly enclosed and not loosening, or “ferning out.”
 If the stem has shot up fast, you’ll have some left at the bottom after harvest, just cut it off at the ground line because they will dry out and get really tough to cut later.
-In the photo above, the three stems on the right got very tall overnight, and I only used the top 7 or 8 inches where it’s the most tender.
+In the photo above, the three stems on the left got very tall overnight, and I only used the top 7 or 8 inches where it’s the most tender.
 Anything lower than that is pretty tough and woody.
 The two spears on the right will be ready in a day or two, and if we are lucky we’ll have asparagus coming for the next 4 to 6 weeks.

 Asparagus is a long-lived plant, and if we take good care of our asparagus bed it could last up to 15 years.
 I say that’s a pretty good payoff for a relatively small amount of work.

 Asparagus flavor is infused throughout this risotto recipe from Cooking Light.
 Use the thicker ends to make the puree, and save the thin tender stems and tips for stirring in at the end.
 This recipe makes a large batch and will serve 6 to 8 people as a side dish, so you can easily halve the recipe for 4 people.

 - medium saucepan with lid